ddnet/ddnet/README.md

 If anyones willing to help me with this, please feel free to

+### Windows protected your PC?

+I mean the source is literally right here.

+press on More Info and run anyway :p

 ### heres why this will be changed:

 Basically the new images need to be loaded somehow and I cant just embed them into the .exe, cause I'm also too stupid for that